 (Disclaimer: Some of us moms are nervous and afraid that the other parent will not do it "right".
 Yep, us moms are smart, and hormones are real.
 This is a great opportunity to build trust, and be trustworthy.
 If a breastfeeding parent is crawling around the room "out of sight"...baby will know it.
-That parent might have been me when the other parent was trying to give a bottle to a 6 month old because that's what I wanted.
+True confession: That parent might have been me😬 when the other parent was trying to give a bottle to a 6 month old because.
+Why was she doing that?
+That's what I wanted but I "knew " that she might not do it right.
 Not my best parenting moment! )

 By these weeks parents are super tired, and are also getting used to the fact that life has changed and have given up on it "returning to normal".
 (If you're not feeling like this, bravo!
 Don't tell anyone!)

 These are the weeks when we get to teach ourselves, as parents.
 Our aim in these weeks is to remember that baby is developing daily, and it is our goal, as their parents, to start to be aware of what they are developmentally ready for.